 My time in Malaysia also saw something return to me, after a very dark episode facing some inner demons my zen was back.
 I was back to floating through the Country from Kuala Lumpur up to Langkawi via the Cameron Highlands and Penang all the way to the South.
 However the best part of Malaysia, wasn’t on the peninsular.

-This was the Universe’s plan
+Ohh I see this was the the Universe's plan all along

 After traveling for so long, there are things that just become normal and somewhat boring.
 Ask any backpacker and there are only so many churches, cathedrals, castles, temples, tourist attractions you can stomach.
 And you do get to a point where it takes something very special to give you a real breath-taking, time stopping holy fuck I can’t believe it moment.
 That’s exactly what I got on the other part of Malaysia, on Borneo Island.